rust-lang/rfcs/text/0000-zero-page-optimization.md

 targeted at people dealing with FFI or unsafe.

-The recently stabilized `NonNull` type will have more strict requirements: the pointer must be not in the null page, and it must be valid to dereference.
+The recently stabilized `NonNull` type will have more strict requirements: the pointer must be not in the null page. `NonNull::dangling` will be deprecated in favor of this optimization.

+During the migration, we should migrate the impact with a crater run.
+If changing the behavior directly is unacceptable, then we'll have to create a new type instead.

 `&T`, `&mut T`, `NonNull<T>` will have the same ranging semantics: they will not take any value inside the zero page.
 We will optimize the layout